-The pre-Columbian collection includes jewelry, ceremonial vessels, figurines, masks, sculptures, textiles, and feather arts.
-Collectively, the works represent approximately 3,000 years of history and over 30 cultures spanning the Americas from Central Mexico south to modern-day Chile.
+The collection of art from the Ancient Americas includes finely decorated ceremonial vessels, figurines, stone sculpture, and metalwork.
+Collectively, these works represent approximately 3,000 years of history and over 30 cultures spanning the Americas from Central Mexico south to modern-day Chile.
+Highlights include Maya vessels and figurines, West Mexican figural sculpture, ceramics from Costa Rica and Panama, and Moche painted vessels.

 Spanish Colonial Art

 Modern and Contemporary

 The Latin American Modern and Contemporary collection includes paintings, works on paper, textiles, and sculptures.
-The modernist movement is represented through works by Mexican artists Carlos Merida and Rafael Coronel, Brazilian artist Sergio de Camargo, and Colombian artist Fernando Botero.
+Modernist works include images by Mexican artists Carlos Mérida and Rafael Coronel, Brazilian artist Sérgio de Camargo, and Colombian artist Fernando Botero.
 The Contemporary Latin American Art collection includes works from Enrique Chagoya, Gustavo Ramos Rivera, and Roberto Márquez.
 Latinx artists from the American Chicano/Chicana Movement are also represented and include Patssi Valdez, Alfred J. Quiroz, and Luis Alfonso Jimenez, Jr.

 Search our Collection under Keyword “Latin”